Skip to content

 Dark Mode

-A2UI renderers typically support automatic dark mode based on system preferences:
+The default web renderers support automatic dark mode based on system preferences (prefers-color-scheme).

 Custom Fonts